Case Study: Managing DBS renewals

 Click to see a larger version

-In the next section, we'll create a more elaborate Flow used to manage the actual DBS renewal process.
+In the next section, we'll create a more elaborate Flow that will be used to manage the actual DBS renewal process.
 Before doing that, let's return to the Smart Tag we created earlier and add in a new batch condition (click the Add condition batch button) to exclude all the contacts in our "DBS Awaiting Renewal" Flow, as follows...

 Click to see a larger version

 Be sure to select the red cross, rather than the green tick, so that we get a "Not in flow" result.
 Remember to Save the changes.
-The list of contacts now matched by your Smart Tag should be much shorter - now excluding people who currently have a valid DBS but are awaiting renewal i.e. just those who don't have a current DBS check in progress.
+The list of contacts now matched by your Smart Tag should be much shorter - now excluding people who currently have a valid DBS but are awaiting renewal, i.e. just those who don't have a current DBS check in progress.

 Keeping on top of those going through the DBS check renewal process

 The actual workflow for renewing someone's DBS check can be quite complex and drawn out - we seem to be forever chasing people to get the next thing done!
-You may find it helpful to map out what your DBS check renewal process workflow looks like; all the different stages you'll work through as a person completes their DBS check application, submits their ID for verification, and receives their final DBS disclosure that you'll log in ChurchSuite.
+You may find it helpful to map out what your DBS check renewal process workflow looks like: all the different stages you'll work through as a person completes their DBS check application, submits their ID for verification and receives their final DBS disclosure that you'll log in ChurchSuite.
 At each stage of your workflow, there may be a wide variety of actions - perhaps telephone calls, emails, assigning tags and key dates.
 We'll now create a Flow to translate those processes into Stages and Actions.

-Before creating the "DBS in Progress" Flow, we first need to create five Preset emails that will be sent at different stages as people are processed through the Flow, created in the Presets section of the Administrator area...
+Before creating the "DBS in Progress" Flow, we first need to create five Preset emails that will be sent at different stages as people are processed through the Flow, created in the Presets section accessible from your User menu or your Account Settings:

 Click to see a larger version